fernseed/fernseed.github.io/meta/_posts/2012-04-29-acknowledgements.md

 summary:
     The tools, projects and people which have contributed in some fashion to the construction of fernseed.org.
 sidebar:
     There have undoubtedly been tips and tricks picked up from other random sources over time that I've forgotten to mention here.
-If I'm using something of yours without due credit, let me know (@dmcgk).
+If I'm using something of yours without due credit, let me know (<a href="http://twitter.com/dmcgk">@dmcgk</a>).
 ---

 Many thanks to the following people and projects for creating the tools which have helped create [fernseed.org](/):